dhsiv/dhsiv/README.md

 - 👋 Hi, I’m @dhsiv
 - 👀 I’m interested in Web Development / Design
-- 🌱 I’m currently learning Javascript to accompany HTML / CSS
+- 🌱 I’m currently learning Shopify Theme Development to accompany my HTML / CSS / Javascript
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me - Message me?